 It’s my sincere hope that while you’re here you’ll find information that will challenge, enrich or inspire you.

-Marita’s new novel, The Wide Circumference of Love is an exploration of the impact of Alzheimer’s disease on an African American family will be released in March 2017.
+Marita’s new novel, The Wide Circumference of Love is an exploration of the impact of Alzheimer’s disease on an African American family.